Felipe-Correa06/FPS_Project/README.md

 The IA isn't perfect, it could be more trained to improve its performance, but is a demonstration of the Reinforcement Learning capacity.

 # Demo Video
-Yotube short video showing the IA performing in a simple environment: https://youtu.be/Xspl35XVnQA
+Short video showing the IA performing in a simple environment: https://youtu.be/Xspl35XVnQA